vijaysharma/compound-interest/README.md

+# Compound Interest Calculator

+This app let us calculate the compound interest based on different frequency and different payout terms.
+The unit system used is `INR (₹)` cuurency and `en-IN` system

-# Getting Started with Create React App
+## Getting Started with Create React App

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).